 No, private accounts on external cloud storage services like Dropbox or Google Drive, are not safe for storing research data since SLU cannot help you with any backups.
-Use Microsoft One Drive via your SLU account, Sharepoint or a locked folder on Server P or U. Please contact David Halim if you need help with Server P or Sharepoint.
+Use Microsoft One Drive via your SLU account (not for storage of personal data), Sharepoint or a locked folder on Server P or U. Please contact David Halim if you need help with Server P or Sharepoint.

 - What do we do when we collaborate with external parties and they suggest or require us to share data and work in a solution that is not on our list of approved tools?

 Keep calm and resist.
 The forms of cooperation should be defined in the agreement with the external party.
 And the proposed new solution may have to be approved by them as well.

 Printed publications are submitted to the administration (Karen Gould Ekström).

 Electronic publications are deposited directly in the current folder on the server P:\Till arkivet.